Gunsobal/Xmlary/docs/readme.md

 * Refactored support tests to smaller units.
 * Updated docs to reflect slight change to XmlMessage.
 * Removed unused functions from support class.

+### v3.0.0 - 11.06.2017
+* Removed custom exceptions in favour of PHP exceptions
+* Deleted docs about exceptions
+* Updated comment blocks for phpdoc conventions